Vets-Who-Code/Frontend-Op-Quals/docs/FeFeOpQual.md

 ## Accessibility

-- Know about the A11y project and how it relates to WCAG
+- Explain about the A11y project and how it relates to WCAG
-- Know about some assistive technologies
+- Explain about some assistive technologies
-- Know some examples of inaccessible technology
+- Explain some examples of inaccessible technology
-- Know how to find WCAG standards
+- Explain how to find WCAG standards
-- Know how to audit a web page using Google Lighthouse
+- Explain how to audit a web page using Google Lighthouse

 - https://www.a11yproject.com/
 - https://mawconsultingllc.com/webinars/webinar-intro-to-accessibility/